TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 ## Lua Table Types

 The `LuaTable` type is provided to allow direct creation and manipulation of Lua tables.
-This is useful if you want to use a table that uses types other than string for its keys, as that is not supported by Typescript.
+This is useful if you want to use a table that uses types other than string for its keys, as that is not supported by TypeScript.
 Calls to lua method tables are translated to simple lua:

 - `table.get(key)` Get a value by key -> `table[key]`
 - `table.set(key, value)` Set a value for key -> `table[key] = value`